Duct Leakage Test in Elverson, PA

 How to Properly Seal Ductwork in an Old Home

-Aerosol sealing technology (AeroSeal) can identify and seal leaks that lie deep inside ductwork.
-To apply this method, every vent is sealed aside from one access point.
-The HVAC system is isolated, and a machine is connected to the ducts.
-It pressurizes the ducts and circulates a fine aerosolized sealant that locates and fills tiny leaks beyond the reach of typical sealing.
+Aerosol sealing technology (AeroSeal) can access interior duct leaks that are difficult to reach manually.
+To execute this method, all vents are sealed shut except a single access point.
+The HVAC system is isolated, and a machine is attached to the duct network.
+It pressurizes the ducts and sends a fine aerosol sealant through the system, closing small gaps that normal sealing approaches can’t reach.

 Common Areas of Duct Leakage